Where to install the HHO kit in my car

 Regarding the HHO bubbler, it’s effortless to find a space, because this device is tiny.
 The only condition about the bubbler is that there is a small pipe comes out from the bottom of the HHO bubbler.
 This little pipe determines the maximum level of liquid inside, which is condensation water.
 Usually, it’s kept there to preventing this condensation water goes into the engine after long hours of operation.
 Just this small pipe sometimes is dripping off it to release the extra condensation water, the same as from the air-conditioner of the vehicle.
 Just be careful where you will install this HHO bubbler.

 The last item that needs some space is Dynamic PWM.

-After finish with the installation in the vehicle of all hoses, wires you can prepare and fill it with electrolyte.
+After finishing the installation in the vehicle of all hoses and wires you can prepare and fill it with electrolyte.
 The electrolyte is the raw material to produce HHO gas.

 Advice: If you are handy and you have all need tools, you can do it yourself in less than two hours!